wp-plugins/emailprotect/readme.txt

 1. Upload `EMAILProtect.php` and `EMAILProtect.js` to: `/wp-content/plugins/emailprotect/`
 2. Activate the plugin through the 'Plugins' menu in Wordpress

+By version 1.5 you're able to decide if you want to rewrite all the e-mail addresses or just the once surrounded by a link tag.
+You do this by changing row *36* in the PHP-file to *$allClickable = 0;*.

 == Changelog ==

 = 1.5 =